Reference documentation providing information on assets.

 Assets are a mechanism for defining client application configuration data and content for a marketplace.
 The assets are managed by a marketplace operator and changes relatively infrequently.
 Each asset is an object that defines a path and content.
 The path gives the asset a name and allows organizing assets in a way similar to a file system, where assets can be organized in directory-like structure.
 The content of the asset is its data in one of the supported data types.

-At present, Flex supports only JSON data as assets.
+At present, Sharetribe supports only JSON data as assets.
 Support for images (JPEG, PNG, etc) is coming in the future.

-The assets are typically edited by a marketplace operator though Flex Console.
+The assets are typically edited by a marketplace operator though Sharetribe Console.

 For example, a marketplace may have assets with the following assets: